 Only two of the eleven provisions in Proposition 8, those addressing restitution and victims' allocution, give individual victims specific rights.
-Section 6 ("Victims' Statements; Public Determination") creates the victims' rights This section does not amend the California allocution.
-Constitution; instead, it amends sections of the Penal Code and the Welfare and Institutions Code.
+Section 6 ("Victims' Statements; Public Safety Determination") the victims' rights creates to allocution.
+This section does not amend the California Constitution; instead, it amends sections of the Penal Code and the Welfare and Institutions Code.
 Thus, the allocution rights are statutory and belong to statutory schemes that control their meaning and effect.